prashjet/popkinmocks/docs/source/user/constructing_models.md

 Parameterised components are based on simple analytic equations while simulations can provide more physically self-consistent models.
 Different types of components have customised methods to improve various calculations e.g.:

-* we use analytic Fourier transforms to evaluate datacubes for parameterised components,
+* we use exact expressions for Fourier transforms to evaluate datacubes for parameterised components,
 * we use [exact expressions](https://en.wikipedia.org/wiki/Mixture_distribution#Moments) to evaluate moments for mixture components.

 This notebook will demonstrate each option.
 To ensure that these examples run quickly when building the documentation, we will restrict the size of the problem to something manageable: we _thin_ the parameters of our SSP grid, and use fairly coarse spatial and velocity discretisations for the cube: